vincephung/schoolprojects/README.md

 # schoolprojects
 projects for data structures fall 2019
+Description of each project is contained within its respective folder

 This is for educational purposes only and should not be copied by anyone.